HPrivakos/Spike_Test/README.md

 It would be nice if the coin could rotate if the user had the NFT...but not required

-Ideally i would want to use this code to give access to NFT holders in Decentrland.
+Ideally i would want to use this code to give certain perks to my NFT holders in Decentrland.